 Nice to see you made it to the end of the post.
 Here’s what you can do next:

-- What’s your thoughts on long distance relationship survival?
+- What are your thoughts on long-distance relationship survival?

 - Got another helpful suggestion in surviving?